Jason Taylor Foundation Inc

 How does Jason Taylor Foundation Inc spend its money?

 Jason Taylor Foundation Inc directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Jason Taylor Foundation Inc tax-deductible?